aabaenar/odoo-install-script/README.md

     sudo ./odoo-install-script

 # Run script with parameters you need
-(list of all parameters with default values can be found at odoo-installscript.sh)
+List of all parameters with default values can be found at odoo-installscript.sh

     OE_USER="odoo"
     OE_HOME="/$OE_USER"